 MiFID II: application and notification user guide

-We have published this user guide to help firms decide which applications and notifications they should make and to explain how to do so.
-Links to the relevant forms are also included in the guide.
+We have published this user guide to help firms decide which applications and notifications they should make and how to make them.

 Authorisations and notifications

 MiFID II introduces new processes for authorising investment firms and will require investment firms and others to make a range of notifications.

 It will have a significant impact for a range of authorised persons, recognised investment exchanges, and some businesses that currently do not have to be authorised.
 It also means that some other firms have to apply for authorisation, variations of permission or make notifications to us in a specific way.

 In particular, MiFID II introduces a new investment service for firms operating an organised trading facility (OTF) and the new financial instrument of emission allowances.
 It also introduces changes to the scope of existing investment services and financial instruments, and narrows the scope of exemptions currently provided under MiFID.